amysmerlick/Budget-Tracker/README.md

 #  Description 🏃🏃

-Fittness Tracker is an online application that gives user access to creating and tracking daily workouts.
-This will help a user achience their fitness goals quickly.
+Budget Tracker is an online application that gives a user access to tracking daily expenses.
+This can be done while offline.
+A user can enter deposits and withdrawls while keeping an accurate account balance.